Leveraging Internet Principles to Build a Quantum Network: Transport Layer

 Since the Network layer is a best-effort service, q-datagrams can be lost before they reach their destination.
 The algorithm interprets q-datagram losses as congestion events.
 When a congestion event is detected, the algorithm halves the window size $w = w/2$ (multiplicative decrease).

 Many TCP versions rely on timeouts or out-of-order deliveries to detect losses.
-We instead propose an \ac{ECN} mechanism, where the quantum switch that causes the loss immediately notifies the flow source through a dedicated classical message.
-This approach introduces some additional overhead, but leads to an earlier reaction to congestion events that is crucial to limit quantum memory decoherence.
+We instead propose an \ac{ECN} mechanism\footnote{Not to be confused with the ECN extension to the classical TCP/IP protocols \cite{Kurose_2012}.}, where the quantum switch that causes the loss immediately notifies the flow source through a dedicated classical message.
+This approach introduces additional overhead, but leads to an earlier reaction to congestion events that is crucial to curtailing quantum memory decoherence.